 That is why we have prepared this Colorado Road Trip Itinerary, for which we have selected the most beautiful and exciting places in the state.

-We made this Colorado road trip ourselves in May 2021, so we only share with you the current and tested places, actual prices, and regulations.
+We made this Colorado road trip ourselves and we only share with you the current and tested places, actual prices, and regulations.

 Of course, you can spend more time in each of these places.
 But we have prepared for you the essence of the state.
 This Colorado itinerary will allow you to see the best within 2 weeks.
 But it’s going to be an intense two weeks.
 We tell you what to see, where to eat, where to stay.
 If you have only 10 days for your Colorado road trip, we tell you how to shorten this plan.